pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-server-side-apply/index.md

 how Pulumi can help you work with shared resources safely and effectively.

 <!--more-->

+Our Server-Side Apply support adds several new capabilities:

+1. New Patch resource types corresponding to every Kubernetes resource kind. (e.g., `NamespacePatch`, `DeploymentPatch`)
+2. "Upsert" support; create a resource if it does not exist, or update the existing resource with specified changes.
+3. Diffs no longer depend on the `last-applied-configuration` annotation, which fixes a number of open issues in the provider.

+For additional details on each of these changes, see the [how-to guide for Server-Side Apply]({{< relref "/registry/packages/kubernetes/how-to-guides/managing-resources-with-server-side-apply/">}}).

+Now, let's take a look at some practical examples that take advantage of these improvements.

 ## Adding labels to an existing Namespace